rewtnull/stdlib_c/README.md

 One example is __printf().
 In its current form it only supports %i, %d, %f, %s, and %p.

 Similar restrictions may or may not apply for other functions, but my goal here is not to make full replacements for the standard library.

+**License**

+This project is released under the MIT license.
+If you are a demo scener and choose to use any of this code in your productions, additional conditions apply as follows: Greetings to dMG and the mighty crews of diViNE sTYLERs and UP ROUGH! :D

+cheerios